rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part 2 - Bruno Michetti.md

 In the [first part of this blog post](link-to-part-1) I've presented the dj-rest-auth package that allows us to handle registration and authentication through REST API endpoints with a minimal configuration.
 I've also talked about different customizations that you can take advantage of.
-When I started to use this package I had to face some problems.
-The roots of those problems were partly because I was learning Django and partly because dj-rest-auth has many features and possibilities for each feature that the first time is used it can lead to some confusion.
-So the main goal of the second part is to show you more examples and give you some tips.
+When I started to use this package I faced some problems because I was learning Django and dj-rest-auth offers many features and possibilities for each feature.
+This is why first-time users may experience some confusion.
+I will be sharing more examples and give you some tips.
-Let's continue with the example of the `CustomUser` shown in the previous part, with no username, unique email, a gender and a phone number attribute.
+Let's continue with the example of the `CustomUser` shown in the previous part, with no username, unique email, gender, and phone number attribute.
 First I will show you how to implement email validation at signup, and how to customize the emails that are sent by your app.
 Then I will talk about the reset password functionality, and finally how to customize the templates with your own desired values.

 ### Sign-up with email verification